 One could legitimately argue that the capitalist system has won the battle and that capitalism is the winning formula.
 The building blocks of this global system are business organizations.
 They generate employment and tax revenue for governments.
-In addition, they create an environment which allows individuals to fulfil their ambitions while building a future for themselves and their families.
+In addition, they create an environment that allows individuals to fulfill their ambitions while building a future for themselves and their families.

 The leaders of publicly quoted businesses are enticed to increase the share value of their companies and to demonstrate evidence of growth on a quarterly basis.
 Such a narrow focus often encourages actions that satisfy the interests of company executives and speculators while putting the long-term well-being of the company and the communities that they support at risk.
 The damage that this behaviour causes to countries’ economies and to society is evident to all.

 It is our responsibility as change leaders to bring balance to the predominantly individualistic attitude and the narrow focus towards generating power and personal wealth.
 We need to lead the way through our unconditional commitment to doing the ‘right thing’.
 To me, this means that all our actions and recommendations need to take into account the well-being of all stakeholders – staff, managers, leaders, customers, service providers, investors, and local communities.

 While I appreciate that this may sound romantic and far-fetched, we can already see a shift in that direction.
 When Jack Welch calls maximizing shareholder value ‘the dumbest idea in the world’, then my views no longer sound so implausible.
 Unfortunately, however, I believe it will take many years before the value of a more holistic view of the roles of companies in society becomes a cultural norm.

 In the meantime, the one thing companies cannot ignore is the inadequacy of command and control style of management.
 In order to attract, motivate and retain the right people – as well as foster the agility companies need to operate effectively in a global market – we must create an empowering environment.